jamiehitchcock/jamiehitchcock/README.md

 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on web development related projects
 - 📫 Message me on Linkedin = https://www.linkedin.com/in/jamie-hitchcock-4641071b0/
+- I use FreeCodeCamp for alot of my learning = https://www.freecodecamp.org/jamiehitchcock
 - You can find most of my work on Codepen = https://codepen.io/jamiehitchcock